bytrangle/bytrangle.github.io/src/content/blog/maximum-number-of-paths-between-source-and-target-vertex-on-directed-acyclic-graph.md

 One of the most common problems in graph is finding all paths from a source vertex to a target vertex on a directed acyclic graph (DAG) using DFS approach.

-This problem is available on the Graph section of Leetcode.
-According to them, there are at maxmium 2^(N-1) -1 paths **between the starting and ending nodes**.
+This problem is available on the Graph section of [Leetcode](https://leetcode.com/problems/all-paths-from-source-to-target/editorial/).
+To calculate the time complexity of the solution, you need to know the maximum number of possible paths **between the starting and ending nodes**, because that would be the worst case.According to Leetcode, for a graph with N nodes, there are at maxmium 2^(N-1) -1 paths **between the starting and ending nodes**.

 Why 2^(N-1) - 1, you may ask?
-Indeed, this is the number one question in the discussion section under this problem.
-And I found Leetcode's explanation for arriving at this number was rather hasty and confusing, so I set out to find proof for this number.
+This is where I got tripped up.
+It is also the number one question in the discussion section under this problem.
+And I found Leetcode's explanation for arriving at this number rather hasty and confusing, so I set out to find proof for this number.

 ## Maximum number of paths from start to end node